 Fast Forward Mentors will also agree to mentor two faculty members from their respective departments during the Fall 2015-Spring 2016 year, and they may be asked to present workshops for future mentor training or the entire University community.

 In Spring 2014, faculty members will be chosen from General Education (100 or 200 level) courses to receive an iPad and participate in a Study Group that will provide research results on this initiative for analysis.
 Prior to Fall 2015, these faculty will receive extensive training, and their training will continue throughout the research period.
 The QEP will then focus on students entering as first-time freshmen in Fall 2015.
-Every freshman student will receive an Apple iPad.

 These freshman students will be given the opportunity to experience different methods of training in the use of the chosen technology.
 This training will be required for students in the Study Group.
 There will be two control groups: those students enrolled in sections of General Education course sections where iPads are used to explicitly teach critical thinking through learner-centered approaches, and those students enrolled in General Education course sections where the iPads are not used in these particular ways.

 Student assessments consistently report that our students are weak in the area of critical thinking.
 As a result, the Jacksonville State University Strategic Plan has specifically identified this deficiency and the need for continuous improvement.
 Our strategy involves employing new methodologies and technologies in the classroom and has challenged the faculty to effectively use technology to support learning, research, information management and evidence-based decision-making.

 By providing the technology and the delivery methodologies in conjunction with mentoring and training programs mentioned above, significant progress should be made toward preparing and enhancing 21st century critical thinking skills among the student body.
 These skills include communication, collaboration and the ability to locate and acquire information using current technologies in order to derive solutions to existing problems or create new knowledge.